-If you’ve enjoyed the content on this blog and are in dire need of quality content for your own website or blog?
+Enjoyed the content on this blog?
+In dire need of quality content for your own website or blog?
 Great.
 You’ll be happy to discover that I’m not averse to writing for others.

 For an overview of different writing styles in my locker, I keep an online portfolio.
 It’s a folder on Google Drive containing as many as two-dozen samples of my content at a time.

 Zebedeerox writing for you

 To get the ball rolling, fill in your information in the form, below, ensuring that all of the *required fields are completed as a bare minimum.

 The more information you can provide about your project at the outset, the more accurate my offer will be and will ensure there are no misunderstandings further down the line.